 In truth, from the time I started to travel alone, in Eastern Europe and Southeast Asia, one of my favorite activities is to wander and get lost in the local markets.
 In Northern Ethiopia, we found a raucous market at Negash and a flour mill at Abraha Atsbeha.

 But the first market was in Aksum.
 And when Germay found me, I admitted to him, “I finally feel like I am Ethiopia.”

 Markets in Ethiopia are nothing like the supermarkets or malls in the West.
 Herbs and spices, fruits and vegetables, grains and grasses are laid out on the ground in small piles.
-Since at the moment, the Lenten season is coming to an end, live chickens and goats are on display.
+Since the Lenten season is coming to an end, live chickens and goats are on display.
 For transportation, donkeys and camels are “parked” nearby.